duchangyu/client-timeliner-view.and.data.api/README.md

 * Get your consumer key and secret key at https://developer.autodesk.com/
 * Upload a model to viewing service to prepare a default URN for demo.
-* In web.config, provide your own API key, secret, bucket name and default URN string
+* In Controllers\Credentials.cs, provide your own API key, secret, default bucket name and URN of default model
 * Build the sample and browse to the website with Chrome or Firefox.
 You may need to clean up cache of browser before running
 * The default model will be loaded. object tree is generated.
 * Click any model item to isolate the corresponding object in viewer. click [Show All] to restore.